dieppedalle/sifToNomConverter/README.md

 This True flag will merge the triangle faces into square faces whenever it is possible (as a result less faces will be created).

-For example, with the True flag the following faces would become:
+For example, with the True flag the following faces:
 ```
 face f0 (0 32 31) endface
 face f1 (0 63 32) endface